 Thadd K. is a farmer that grows corn and soybeans on a 3,200 acre farm near Lester, Iowa.
-Last season, Thadd received a Crop Health Alert on one of his corn fields.
+Last season, Thadd received a Crop Health Image on one of his corn fields that looked unusual.
 After scouting the area indicated by the alert he discovered Goss’s Wilt.

 |Thadd K. at the Iowa State Fair|

-Can you tell us about the Crop Health Alert that you received?
+Can you tell us about the Crop Health Image that you received?

-I received a couple of different Crop Health Alerts from FarmLogs this past season.
-After receiving each alert, I went out and checked the fields.
-At first I wasn’t sure if I’d find anything, but when I got out to the field I found the beginning stages of Goss’s Wilt.
+After receiving the image, I could tell that something looked out of the ordinary, and decided to go check the field.
+At first, I wasn’t sure if I’d find anything, but when I got out to the field I found the beginning stages of Goss’s Wilt.
 I took some pictures of that little bit that was showing up in the field for scouting purposes and added them to my FarmLogs account.

 After finding the Goss’s Wilt, what did you do?